Wildlife SafarisAdventure SafarisOff-the-Beaten-Track Safaris & Hidden Treasures

 Sossusvlei & Namib Desert

-To experience the high dunes of Sossusvlei at sunrise is one of the most mesmerising sights in Namibia, a must on anyone’s list…
+To experience the towering dunes of Sossusvlei at sunrise is one of the most mesmerising sights in Namibia.
+A shifting canvas of reds, shadows and silence that lingers long after you leave.
+A must-see on anyone’s list.

-Despite the worldwide fame of Sossusvlei, there are in fact three distinct areas which you might like to visit – the Sossusvlei dunes; the Namib Rand Nature Reserve further south and the Naukluft Mountains…
+Despite the worldwide fame of Sossusvlei, there are in fact three distinct regions you may like to visit: the Sossusvlei dunes; the Namib Rand Nature Reserve further south and the Naukluft Mountains.

 Namib Rand Nature Reserve